rambasnet/DevEnvSetup/Windows/VSCode/VSCode-Install-README.md

 1. search for it and run it

-## Install VS Code in WSL Ubuntu
+## Configure VS Code for WSL Ubuntu

-- if VS Code is installed for WSL Ubunut files and folders in both Windows and Ubuntu can be accessed easily from VS Code Explorer
+- if VS Code is configured properly both Ubuntu files and folders and Windows and Ubuntu can be accessed easily from VS Code File -> Open Menu

 1. first install VS Code in Windows (see above)
 2. install WSL Ubuntu (see [../WSL/README.md](../WSL/README.md))